Kotzur/TwitterSentiment/log.md

 - It turned out after I implemented the script that the API doesn't support the new, longer tweets (they changed from 140 to 280 characters) and display ... in the longer tweets.
 I haven't yet found a way to fetch them correctly using the API but I did find a way to do it through "raw" requests.
 - The Tweets seemed to come in a much larger number than 100 and they are repeating.
 I placed them in a hash set to remove the redundant tweets but they still seem to come in a set larger than a 100.
 I don't exactly know why that is and suspect that the API sends multiple requests when I ask it to fetch search results and then combines them into one.
 There is sufficient delay between the consecutive requests that new tweets are posted between them.

+## Step 8: DART interface ##
+- Had to learn DART to create a more complex interface
+- Chose to do the debate design because it would be interactive with the user

+### Problems ###
+- I couldn't figure out how to connect the python script creating the spectrum with the Dart interface.
+I tried writing the spectrum to a file and then making the dart web app fetch

 ## Meeting notes ##
 ### First meeting: ###